 PureVPN's live chat support bot isn't very helpful.

 To speak to a support agent, you should type ‘get me a human’ in the live chat.
-But we waited 15 minutes for someone to attend to us, and then a further 25 minutes for a reply to our first message.
+But we waited 15 minutes for someone to attend to us, and then waited 25 minutes for a reply to our first message.
 Sometimes our queries were completely ignored.